Super Lawyers

 Costco Personal Injury Claims

-Costco is a chain of warehouse-type stores who offer a huge variety of products at competitive prices.
+Costco is a chain of warehouse-type stores that offer a huge variety of products at competitive prices.
 Costco has 10 Maryland stores.
 Like other warehouse-type stores, shopping at Costco requires a membership.
-The cost of membership helps reduce overhead and costs which, theoretically, reduces prices.
+The cost of membership helps reduce overhead and costs, which, theoretically, reduces prices.

-You would think coming from personal injury lawyers, this is the part where we would argue that Costco is a poorly run business, that causes thousands of unnecessary injuries.
+You would think, coming from personal injury lawyers, this is the part where we would argue that Costco is a poorly run business that causes thousands of unnecessary injuries.
 However, this is not our argument.
-We do not contend that Costco is an awfully ran business.
+We do not contend that Costco is an awfully run business.
 However, it is true that Costco runs a huge warehouse store with lots of heavy merchandise and equipment.
-Add tons of passing customers into the mix and it is a recipe for a disaster.
+Add tons of passing customers into the mix, and it is a recipe for a disaster which is why you see a lot of Costco claims.

-While most stores utilize shelves and standard displays, Costco prefers the warehouse vibe and stacks most of their items on palettes.
+2. Falling Merchandise: While most stores utilize shelves and standard displays, Costco prefers the warehouse vibe and stacks most items on palettes.
 Obviously, this can cause displays to become knocked over or items to fall if an item is improperly removed.
-Costco employees typically have to operate forklifts and other heavy machinery as well, which only makes aisles more perilous.
-These employees have much more of responsibility compared to those at other stores.
+Costco employees typically have to operate forklifts and other heavy machinery, which only makes aisles more perilous.
+These employees have much more responsibility compared to those at other stores.
 So it is important to hold Costco accountable when an employee fails to live up to the task.

 Litigating a Costco Case